Fernando Vargas: Mosley vs. Vargas I & II

 On February 25, 2006, Vargas once again returned to the ring to face fellow Southern California boxer Sugar Shane Mosley.
 In a tightly contested battle, Vargas' left eye became grotesquely swollen and referee Joe Cortez decided to stop the fight in the 10th round to minimize further damage, granting a technical knockout (TKO) victory to Mosley.
-The reasoning behind the stoppage, explained Nevada State Athletic Commission czar Marc Ratner, was that the referee and the fight doctor deemed that Vargas was unable to defend himself adequately against Mosley's right-hand shots.
+The reasoning for the stoppage, explained Nevada State Athletic Commission czar Marc Ratner, was that the referee and the fight doctor deemed that Vargas was unable to defend himself adequately against Mosley's right-hand shots.
 At the time of the stoppage, two judges had Mosley winning the fight 86–85.
 One judge had Vargas winning the fight 86–85.
 Fightnews.com had the bout scored 86-85 for Mosley.
 In the post fight press conference, Vargas made it clear that he would resume his boxing career and stated that a rematch with Mosley should be in order because the match was stopped on a technicality.
 ESPN boxing expert Dan Rafael wrote: "Vargas is so utterly delusional about what actually happened in his first fight with Mosley that we think he might have a concussion.
 When will he stop lying to himself -- and when will his team stop going along with him?
 He needs to admit that: (a) The swelling around his eye was caused by a clean punch, not a headbutt; and (b) He was not winning the fight when it was stopped in the 10th round."

 In their highly anticipated July 15, 2006, rematch, Vargas was stopped in the 6th round via TKO.
-When the sixth round began, Mosley landed a huge left hook that sent Vargas crashing to the canvas.
+At the start of the sixth round, Mosley landed a huge left hook that sent Vargas crashing to the canvas.
 Vargas rolled over onto all fours and was unsteady, but after stumbling twice he finally beat referee Kenny Bayless' count.
 Moments later, Mosley unleashed another flurry as Vargas could only protect his face, and the referee stopped the fight at 2:38 as a beaten and disoriented Vargas staggered back to his corner.